igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 unencrypted portion of a header belonging to any protocol layer, e.g. IP (see
-{{IP}}) and IPv6 (see {{IPv6}}) headers or extensions, such as {{IPv6AltMark}}, UDP surplus space (see {{UDP-OPTIONS}} and {{UDP-SURPLUS}}), reserved bits in a QUIC v1 header, as already done with the latency spin bit (see
+{{IP}}) and IPv6 (see {{IPv6}}) headers or extensions, such as {{IPv6AltMark}}, UDP surplus space (see {{UDP-OPTIONS}} and {{UDP-SURPLUS}}), reserved bits in a QUIC v1 header, as already done with the latency Spin bit (see
 {{QUIC-TRANSPORT}}).

 The measurements are not designed for use in automated control of the network in